How to choose more sustainable materials

 Plastic has many benefits – it’s strong, durable, lightweight and versatile.
 But disposal can be a pollution headache.
 The answer is to find more sustainable alternatives wherever possible.

 After all, is a plastic straw really needed when a paper straw – based on wood from sustainably managed forests – can do the same job?

 With this in mind, the IKEA home furnishing range and food-service areas phased out items made from single-use plastic at the start of 2020.
 Materials for disposable products such as straws, cutlery, cups and plates now comes from renewable sources.

 In cases where plastic is still needed, the aim is to use only renewable or recycled plastic by or before 2030.
 PLA (polylactic acid) plastic, for example, is made from renewable sources like corn, sugar beet and sugar cane.

 Many people prefer to use natural materials at home, especially in textile products that are close to your skin.

 For good reason, cotton is a popular choice in the bedroom and in the bathroom.
 Since 2015, all cotton in IKEA products comes from more sustainable sources.
-This means that the production requires less pesticide and fertilizer.
+This means that the production requires less pesticide and fertiliser.
 Much work continues into the development of even more efficient cultivation practices and better water management.

 The IKEA philosophy is that less waste translates to lower prices.
 And perhaps an even more sustainable practice is to get creative with waste itself.
 Water hyacinth, coconut husk and seagrass are usually treated as weeds or waste.
 Yet these renewable materials and others can become useful, distinctive products.

-In short, you can choose many natural fibers with confidence.
+In short, you can choose many natural fibres with confidence.
 You can enjoy all the comfort, personality and resilience that enhances your life at home – safe in the knowledge that nature is well looked after, too.

 Working wisely with wood